-The Audit Committee is a committee of Court.
+The Audit and Risk Committee is a committee of Court.
 It provides advice to the Court on the effectiveness of the University’s procedures for external and internal audit, financial control, governance and risk management, and provides assurances in these key areas through its annual report to the Scottish Funding Council, which is approved by Court.
 Its remit is regularly reviewed to ensure compliance with governance codes and guidance.

 More specifically, the Committee will: